-In this article, we’ll walk you through the whole process and show you how to create a form using the plugin Contact Form 7.
+In this article, we’ll walk you through the process of installing and configuring the plugin Contact Form 7, as well as creating a form using it.

 Let’s get started.